Essential nutrients for Dog:

-Vitamins and Minerals are the essential nutrient needed by your dog to maintain good health and growth.
-Since it cannot produce the essential nutrients on its own it is essential to supply externally.
+Vitamins and Minerals are the essential nutrients needed by your dog to maintain good health and growth.
+Since it cannot produce the essential nutrients on its own, it is essential to supply it externally.

-Essential minerals such as calcium, iron, and magnesium which are rich in the following food items:
+Essential minerals such as calcium, iron, and magnesium should be given to them which are rich in the following food items:

-Many of the pet food manufacturers are promised that there product contains the entire supplement.
-But some may be lost during heating process.
-So it is necessary to choose the branded packed food that contains all the vitamins and minerals.
+Many of the pet food manufacturers has promised that their product contains the entire supplement.
+But some of the vital supplemets may be lost during heating process.
+So it is necessary to choose the right brand of food product that contains all the vitamins and minerals.

-It is important to consult with the veterinarian to know what amount of nutrients and minerals that your dog needs on the daily basis.
+It is important to consult a veterinarian to know what is the right amount of nutrients and minerals that your dog needs on a daily basis.

-It is the most important nutrients along with Proteins and fat.
-Also it provides high level of energy for your dog to be active.
+It is the most important nutrient along with Proteins and fat.
+It provides high level of energy for your dog to be active.

-Don’t give uncooked grains for dog as a supplement of carbohydrates as it may causes indigestion.
-It is good to give your dog rice and grains which is cooked in chicken or beef broth.
+Don’t give uncooked grains for your dog as a supplement of carbohydrates as it may cause indigestion.
+It is good to give your dog rice and grains which is cooked along chicken or beef broth.

 6. Fatty Acids:

 The dietary fatty acid is categorized as essential and non-essential.
-The Non-essential fatty acids can be produced within a dog’s body once it meets the certain requirement.
+The Non-essential fatty acids can be produced within a dog’s body once it meets a certain requirement.

-The essential fatty acid has to be supplied external through the diet food.
+The essential fatty acid has to be supplied externally through the diet foods.
 These fatty acids are rich in grains and animal fat.
-Many of the pet food manufacture have appropriate level of fatty acid in their product itself.
+Many of the pet food manufactures have appropriate level of fatty acid in their products itself.

 Dogs require one essential fatty acid (linoleic acid), which is a type of omega- 3 fatty acid.
 Linoleic acid is rich in Vegetable oils including flaxseed oil, canola oil, walnut oil, and soybean oil.

 The high quality of this omega- 3 fatty acid has several health benefits.
-Before feeding the omega-3 fatty acid consult with your veterans for right amount to feed.
+Before feeding the omega-3 fatty acid, consult with your veterinarian once to know the right amount to feed.

 Dog should typically have two meals a day.
-A recommended meal and servicing size is mentioned on all the food packages.
+A recommended meal serving size is mentioned on all the food packages.